Elisabeth Oesterlein: Death

 Oesterlein died in 1802, aged 53.
 She is interred in the God's Acre Moravian Cemetery in Old Salem, alongside her husband, who survived her by 31 years.
 He remarried the year following her death.

 Legacy

-Each day, on Founders Day, Salem Academy presents the Elisabeth Oesterlein Award to students who have made notability contributions to the school during their four years.
-The award was renamed after it was discovered that Oesterlein and her husband purchased an enslaved potter named Peter Oliver.
+Each day, on Founders Day, Salem Academy presents the Elisabeth Oesterlein Award to students who have made notable contributions to the school during their four years.
+The award was renamed The Oak Award after it was discovered that Oesterlein and her husband purchased an enslaved potter named Peter Oliver.